Bjanski/ExAd/README.md

 * VehicleUpgrade
     * Core

-##Contribute
+## Contribute
 Contributions are allways welcome, please read [Contribution Guidlines](CONTRIBUTING.md) first.

 All contributed code first needs to be rewieved and tested before pushed to master.

-##License
+## License
 Apache License

-##Contact
+## Contact
-For this project I only reply through my [Exile profile](http://www.exilemod.com/profile/7143-janski/)
+Janski doesn't reply as much anymore as he is not in the ArmA scene.
+But here is his [Exile profile](http://www.exilemod.com/profile/7143-janski/)
-Contact Monkeynutz Directly for a fast reply: [Exile profile](http://www.exilemod.com/profile/61794-monkeynutz/)
+Contact Monkeynutz Directly for a fast reply: [Monkey's Profile](http://www.exilemod.com/profile/61794-monkeynutz/)

-If you want help with an issue, report a bug or maybe just request a new feature first make sure now one else have had the same issue by searching the [Issue Tracker](https://github.com/Bjanski/ExAd/issues) and the [Exile Forum](http://www.exilemod.com/).
+If you want help with an issue, report a bug or maybe just request a new feature first make sure now one else have had the same issue by searching the [Issue Tracker](https://github.com/Bjanski/ExAd/issues) and the [Exile Forum](http://www.exilemod.com/topic/13865-exad-package-of-virtual-garagexm8statsbarhalo-parachuteadmin-eventshackinggrindingvehicle-upgrade/).